tronprotocol/documentation/English_Documentation/TRON_Virtual_Machine/TRC10_TRX_TRANSFER_INTRODUCTION_FOR_EXCHANGES.md

 4. Check `type` in `Transaction.raw` to get contract type information (`CreateSmartContract` or `TriggerSmartContract`).

-5. Check `parameter` in `Transaction.raw` to get contract details according to `type`.
+5. **Get trx and trc10 transfer information those send along with the root transaction:** Check `parameter` in `Transaction.raw` to get contract details according to `type`.

 #### CreateSmartContract

   - `owner_address` (Bytes) is the trx or trc10 sender address.
 Need to convert Bytes to a base58Check String to show readable Tron address.

-  - `SmartContract.contract_address` (Bytes) is the trx or trc10 reciever's address and it HAS-TO-BE a smart contract address.
-Since it is created in runtime.
-You cannot retrieve it from the `Transaction`, instead you need to use `GetTransactionInfoById` to get `contract_address` in `TransactionInfo`.
-Need to convert Bytes to a base58Check String to show readable Tron address.
+  - `SmartContract.contract_address` (Bytes) is the trx or trc10 reciever's address and it **HAS-TO-BE** a smart contract address.
+Due to it is created in runtime, you cannot retrieve it from the `Transaction`, instead you have to use `GetTransactionInfoById` to get `contract_address` in `TransactionInfo`.
+The data need to be converted from Bytes to a base58Check String to show readable Tron address.

   - `SmartContract.call_value` (int64) is the trx amount send to the contract address.